• Skip to main content

 The Upshot

-The point I’m trying to make here is that your formulas should and can be quick to write, interpret and update.
+The bottom line is your formulas should and can be quick to write, interpret and update.

 You should be aiming to write one formula for the top left cell in your table, or first cell in your column of formulas and then copy it to everywhere it needs to go.
 Any alterations to ranges or criteria etc. should dynamically update based on the destination of where you paste the formula.